 KEY RATING CONSIDERATIONS

-Given MS’s current business mix and funding, we see the ratings as appropriately placed.
-Over the longer term, continued revenue growth and sustained top-tier profitability metrics, without altering its risk profile, could result in positive rating implications.
-Conversely, a sustained deterioration of earnings or balance sheet fundamentals would result in a downgrade.
-Any indications of significant weakening in MS’s franchise due to reputational issues, risk management deficiencies or operational missteps, would also result in a downgrade.
+Given the current economic environment, an upgrade is unlikely.
+Over the long term, continued revenue growth and sustained top-tier profitability metrics, without altering its risk profile, would result in an upgrade.
+Conversely, a prolonged adverse economic downturn resulting in a sustained deterioration of earnings or balance sheet fundamentals would result in a downgrade.
+Any indications of significant weakening in MS’s franchise due to risk management deficiencies would also result in a downgrade.

 Morgan Stanley’s very strong franchise is supported by top-tier positioning within its global capital markets businesses and its market-leading Wealth Management (WM) platform.
-With $4.2 trillion in client assets, the Company’s Wealth Management business is one of the largest globally.
+With $2.4 trillion in client assets, the Company’s Wealth Management business is the third largest globally.
 Overall, MS’s Wealth and Investment Management businesses generate roughly half of the Company’s total net revenues, providing stability and predictability to results, which we view favorably from a ratings perspective.
+This was particularly evident in MS’s 1Q20 results, in which the Company delivered an 8.5% return on equity that was significantly higher than the rest of the peer group.
+While lower global asset prices had a pronounced negative impact within WM in 1Q20, the segment still generated a 26% pre-tax profit margin.
+Results were also driven by a 30% year-on-year increase in sales and trading net revenues, which benefited from exceptionally high trading volumes.

-MS’s balance sheet fundamentals remain robust.
+MS’s funding and liquidity remains very strong.
 While the Company has a higher reliance on wholesale funding than its universal bank peers, we view MS’s wholesale funding as well managed.
-In addition, deposits continue to contribute a more meaningful portion of the funding stack.
-In 1Q21, total deposits grew by $12 billion from YE20 to $323 billion, representing more than 40% of core funding sources.
-Moreover, MS reported a peer-leading Standardized CET1 ratio of 16.8% and liquidity resources of $353 billion, representing 30% of total assets at the end of 1Q21.
+In addition, deposits have become an increasingly meaningful portion of the funding stack.
+In 1Q20, deposits increased $45 billion from YE19 to $235 billion, representing more than one-third of core funding sources.
+Liquidity resources totaled $255 billion at quarter end, representing 27% of total assets.
+Consistent with industry trends, balance sheet and risk-weighted asset growth to accommodate clients drove declines in capital metrics.
+Nonetheless, MS reported a very strong 15.2% CET1 ratio at the end of 1Q20.

-The Grid Summary Grades for Morgan Stanley are as follows: Franchise Strength – Very Strong/Strong; Earnings Power – Very Strong/Strong; Risk Profile – Strong; Funding & Liquidity – Strong; Capitalization – Strong.
+The Grid Summary Grades for Morgan Stanley are as follows: Franchise Strength – Very Strong/Strong; Earnings Power – Very Strong/Strong; Risk Profile – Strong; Funding & Liquidity – Strong; Capitalisation – Strong.

 All figures are in U.S. dollars unless otherwise noted.

-The principal methodology is the Global Methodology for Rating Banks and Banking Organisations (June 8, 2020): https://www.dbrsmorningstar.com/research/362170/global-methodology-for-rating-banks-and-banking-organisations,
+The principal methodologies are the Global Methodology for Rating Banks and Banking Organisations (June 8, 2020): https://www.dbrsmorningstar.com/research/362170/global-methodology-for-rating-banks-and-banking-organisations,

 For more information regarding rating methodologies and Coronavirus Disease (COVID-19), please see the following DBRS Morningstar press release: https://www.dbrsmorningstar.com/research/357883.